-“From wanting to be a PIXAR animator to becoming an engineer, it wasn't until a few years ago that I narrowed down my creative passions to architecture after taking numerous AutoCAD and 3-D Modeling classes during high school,” he said.
+“From wanting to be a PIXAR animator to becoming an engineer, it took a few years until I narrowed down my creative passions to architecture after taking numerous AutoCAD and 3-D Modeling classes during high school,” he said.
 “I was slightly unsure if this was the path I wanted to take with my career, so my enrollment at College of DuPage was an economical decision to test the waters of my interest in architecture.”

 After his first semester in the Architecture program, Calabria knew he was selecting the right career.

 “It was amazing to see my designs become a reality,” he said.
 “I am very lucky to have landed in a program that offers so much.
 COD has a quality Architecture program taught by great professors who put much care into guiding students to success.”